 The female cadet didn’t know the rape had occurred until she saw the footage some months later.

 Keith was released from prison in 2013.
-The case went to retrial because there was some misinformation about where the abuse occurred, whether or not the victim was sleeping, and whether or not she consented.
+The case went to a retrial because there was some misinformation about where the abuse occurred, whether or not the victim was sleeping, and whether or not she consented.

 Female sailor accused of pinching her colleague – but was it an act of retaliation?